ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 The `snowman.Block` interface It define the functionality a block must implement to be a block in a linear Snowman chain.

-Let’s look at this interface and its methods.
-You can see the full file from [here.](https://github.com/ava-labs/avalanchego/blob/master/snow/consensus/snowman/block.go)
+For more information, you can see the full file [here](https://github.com/ava-labs/avalanchego/blob/master/snow/consensus/snowman/block.go).

 ```go title="/snow/consensus/snowman/block.go"
 // Block is a possible decision that dictates the next canonical block.